-ABF Freight represented approximately 70% of the Company's total revenues before other revenues and intercompany eliminations for the six months ended June 30, 2016.
-As of June 2016, approximately 77% of ABF Freight's employees were covered under a collective bargaining agreement, the ABF National Master Freight Agreement (the "ABF NMFA"), with the International Brotherhood of Teamsters (the "IBT"), which extends through March 31, 2018.
+ABF Freight represented approximately 70% of the Company's total revenues before other revenues and intercompany eliminations for the nine months ended September 30, 2016.
+As of September 2016, approximately 77% of ABF Freight's employees were covered under a collective bargaining agreement, the ABF National Master Freight Agreement (the "ABF NMFA"), with the International Brotherhood of Teamsters (the "IBT"), which extends through March 31, 2018.
 The ABF NMFA included a 7% wage rate reduction upon the November 3, 2013 implementation date, followed by wage rate increases of 2% on July 1 in each of the next three years, which began in 2014, and a 2.5% increase on July 1, 2017; a one-week reduction in annual compensated vacation effective for employee anniversary dates on or after April 1, 2013; the option to expand the use of purchased transportation; and increased flexibility in labor work rules.
 The ABF NMFA and the related supplemental agreements provide for continued contributions to various multiemployer health, welfare, and pension plans maintained for the benefit of ABF Freight's employees who are members of the IBT.
 The estimated net effect of the November 3, 2013 wage rate reduction and the benefit rate increase which was applied retroactively to August 1, 2013 was an initial reduction of approximately 4% to the combined total contractual wage and benefit rate under the ABF NMFA.
 Following the initial reduction, the combined contractual wage and benefit contribution rate under the ABF NMFA is estimated to increase approximately 2.5% on a compounded annual basis throughout the contract period which extends through March 31, 2018.

+On September 2, 2016, ABF Logistics acquired Logistics & Distribution Services, LLC ("LDS"), a private logistics and distribution company, in a transaction valued at \$25.0 million (subject to post-closing adjustments), reflecting net cash consideration of \$17.0 million paid at closing and an additional \$8.0 million of contingent consideration to be paid over the next two years upon the achievement of certain financial targets.
 On December 1, 2015, ABF Logistics acquired Bear Transportation Services, L.P. ("Bear"), a private, non-asset truckload brokerage firm, for net cash consideration of \$24.4 million (subject to post-closing adjustments).
 On January 2, 2015, ABF Logistics acquired Smart Lines Transportation Group, LLC, a privately-owned truckload brokerage firm, for net cash consideration of \$5.2 million.
 As these acquired businesses are not significant to the Company's consolidated operating results and financial condition, pro forma financial information and the purchase price allocations of acquired assets and liabilities have not been presented.
 The results of the acquired operations subsequent to the acquisition dates have been included in the accompanying consolidated financial statements.
-The Company is in the process of making a final determination of acquired assets and liabilities for the Bear transaction and the provisional measurements are subject to change during the measurement period.
+The Company is in the process of making a final determination of the value of acquired assets and liabilities for the LDS and Bear transactions and the provisional measurements are subject to change during the measurement periods.